Nicole-araya/Chatbot/README.md

 # Intelligent Chatbot with Ollama and LangChain
-An intelligent chatbot built with Ollama3 and LangChain.
+An intelligent chatbot built with Ollama3 and LangChain. **This bot is designed to provide incorrect responses.**

 ## 🛠️ Technologies